Health benefits of kale

 If you eat plenty of functional foods like kale you need have no fear of raised cholesterol.

-There are many different varieties of kale, flat and curly; basically they are easy to grow and bear for many years.
+There are many different varieties of kale, flat and curly; basically they are easy to grow and bear for years.
 Every day you can pick a few leaves off each plant to make up a meal.
 Lightly steamed in one way or another is best.

 The leaves are sweeter in colder weather but the plants will grow year round in a mild climate.